intoxstudio/restrict-user-access/readme.txt

 = Restricted content is still displayed in blog, archives, search results, etc? =

-By default, Restrict User Access will not hide single items from archive pages, search results, widgets, or custom lists.
+By default, Access Conditions do not apply to items in archive pages, search results, widgets, WP REST API, or custom lists.

 [Learn more about how to completely hide content here.](https://dev.institute/docs/restrict-user-access/faq/restricted-content-not-hidden/?utm_source=readme&utm_medium=referral&utm_content=faq&utm_campaign=rua)